-31. The table below outlines the current FES 2 and additional 'new' student record outcome codes introduced for 2021-22.
+24. The table below outlines the current FES 2 student record outcome codes for 2022-23.
 The table indicates what student outcomes is regarded to be positive, negative or not counted in relation to outcome and retention in the SFC published College sector performance indicator data.

 Code Outcome Retention

 01 Not used Not used

 02 Negative Negative

 03 Negative Negative

 04 Negative Negative

 05

 07 Negative Positive

 08 Positive Positive

 10 Negative Negative

 14 Positive Positive

 16 Not used Not used

 17 Negative Positive

 18 Positive Positive

 20 Positive Positive

 21 Not used Not used

 22 Positive Positive

 23 Not used Not used

 24 Not used Not used

 25 Positive Positive

-50 Deferred Deferred

-51 Not used Not used

-52 Positive Positive

-53 Not used Not used

-54 Not used Not used

-55 Not used Not used

-1.6 1: 1

-^{} students who transfer courses before the required funding date and students who meet the funding date but no funding is claimed are removed from PI calculations.
+\ students who transfer courses before the required funding date and students who meet the funding date but no funding is claimed are removed from PI calculations.